-Employers may want to vary terms and conditions of employment for a variety of reasons, for example, to change employee benefits, to bring employment contracts in line with employment law requirements or to harmonise employment terms following a TUPE transfer.
+Due to changes in your business, you may want or need to vary the contractual terms of your employees.
+This might be because of changes to employee benefits, to bring employment contracts in line with employment law requirements or to harmonise employment terms following the acquisition of another business.

 You should proceed with caution when considering such changes, in the knowledge that any unilateral changes are likely to be unlawful and unenforceable.
 Request a call back during office hours.

 Contact us as soon as it becomes apparent that you may need to vary your employees’ terms and conditions of employment.